 While the Bee Better Certified Production Standards allow pesticides to be used in direct response to pest outbreaks, many of these pesticides can have negative impacts on wild and managed bees living and foraging in and around treated crops.
 In addition to encouraging growers to adopt preventive pest management practices, the Standards limit or prohibit certain uses and timing of pesticide applications to minimize potential harm caused by exposure to bee-toxic pesticides

 The most obvious way bees can be exposed to pesticides is by direct contact with treated crops.
 Depending on the toxicity of the pesticide, and the rate at which it has been applied, direct exposure can kill bees foraging in crop fields during or shortly after a pesticide application.

 Avoiding the application of bee-toxic pesticides when bees are active in crop fields is the easiest way to protect bees and other pollinators on farms.
-The Bee Better standards therefore include bloom-time restriction for pesticides that are classified as highly or moderately toxic to bees, as well as fungicides that may negatively affect bees.
+The Bee Better standards therefore include bloom-time restriction for pesticides that are rated as level I under the Bee Precaution system maintained by the University of California Statewide Agricultural and Natural Resources IPM Program, as well as fungicides that may negatively affect bees.

 A wild bee (Andrena sp.) visiting a highbush blueberry bloom.
 Photo: Emily May (Xerces Society)

 What are the Bee Better standards for pesticide use during bloom?